Wikileaks founder Assange bailed, but release delayed

 "I told him how people all over the world, in all sorts of countries, were standing up with placards and screaming out for his freedom and justice, and he was very heartened by that," Christine Assange said.

-"As a mother, I'm asking the world to stand up for my brave son."'No access'
+"As a mother, I'm asking the world to stand up for my brave son."

 Mrs Assange also read a statement from him, which she had copied down when he spoke to her from Wandsworth Prison.
 In it, he defended the actions of Wikileaks, adding: "My convictions are unfaltering."